Waverley crash: Coroner says drugged driver could have been stopped

 The horror road crash at Waverley that killed seven people could have been prevented if someone had reported the culprit driver was high on drugs.

-Two Hawera McDonald's restaurant drive-through staff who served the killer driver - and noted he was "way gone" 30 minutes before the crash - could have called police, says a coroner's report released today.
+Two Hawera McDonald's restaurant drive-thru staff who served the killer driver - and noted he was "way gone" 30 minutes before the crash - could have called police, says a coroner's report released today.

-Jeremy Thompson had repeatedly consumed synthetic cannabis on the day of the crash on June 27 last year.
+Jeremy Thompson had repeatedly consumed synthetic cannabis on the day of the crash on June 27 last year, so had his partner Ani Nohinohi, who was the sole survivor.

 His car collided with an oncoming vehicle, killing seven people - Thompson, 28, his 6-month-old daughter Shady Thompson, and Nivek Madams, 8.